-Typically, a three-hour class meets once each week for 11 weeks.
+Traditional campus courses meet once each week for 11 weeks.
 Each weekly class is composed of two periods for a total of 22 periods per trimester.
 Missing more than two regularly scheduled class periods in a term will result in the reduction of one grade step (e.g., "B" to "B-").
 Similarly, another grade step reduction will occur after missing more than four periods.
-Any student missing more than six periods of a class will be given a grade of "F."
+Any student missing more than six periods of a class without formally withdrawing will be given a grade of "WF" (failure due to non-attendance).